aMOPel/fomu-trng/README.md

 echo 'i' > /dev/ttyACM0
 ```

-# Project Structure
+## Project Structure

 `src/migen/fomu_neoTrng_muacm.py` is written in migen and defines the module that
 manages the TRNG and the USB connection and exposes a small interface for control over USB.

-`src/neoTRNG/` contains a slightly modified version of the [`neoTRNG.vhd`](https://github.com/stnolting/neoTRNG/blob/main/rtl/neoTRNG.vhd),
+`src/neoTRNG/` contains a slightly modified version of the [`neoTRNG.vhd`](https://github.com/stnolting/neoTRNG/blob/61474798d2459c1778847a78ec4f8dc5212f6c5d/rtl/neoTRNG.vhd),
 and it's translation to verilog `neoTRNG.v`.

 `build/top.bin` contains the compiled fomu_trng binary, ready to be flashed on the fomu.

-`bin/cli` compiled from `src/cli.nim` is an executable (built for linux amd64), meant to ease the usage.
+`bin/fomutrng` is an executable cli (built for linux amd64), meant to ease the usage of the fomu_trng.

-`bin/analyse` compiled from `src/analyse.nim` holds other functionality I used for data collection and analysis.
+`src/analyse.nim` holds other functionality (also usable over the cli) I used for data collection and analysis.

-`src/get_right_acm_port.py` is a little helper python script (used in `bin/cli`) that picks the right ACM port
+`src/get_right_acm_port.py` is a little helper python script (used in `bin/fomutrng`) that picks the right ACM port.

 __USB ACM Interface__

 The fomu_trng can be controlled with a small set of control characters written to the
 ACM port of the fomu_trng (usually `/dev/ttyACM0` on linux).